ndyabagye/Emoji-Rating/README.md

-This project was created to test Js skills.
+This project was created to test JavaScript skills.
 It is from the weekly challenge from the folks at [Scrimba](scrimba.com)